Add GeoGirafe to an existing GeoMapFish project

 docker compose up -d

-Configuring geogirafe
+Configuring GeoGirafe

 To configure your frontend using environment variables, use the templating provided by the config image.